 Artichokes contain luteolin, an antioxidant which prevents cholesterol formation.
 Artichoke leaf extract encourages your body to process cholesterol more efficiently, leading to lower overall levels.
 Thus, helping to prevent heart disease.

-Artichoke leaf extract may help reduce cholesterol levels and prevent atherosclerotic deposits.
-It was as early as the 1930s when scientists first discovered that artichoke extract had a favorable effect on atherosclerotic plaques in the arteries.
+Artichoke leaf extract may help reduce cholesterol levels and prevent plaque deposits in your arteries.
+It was as early as the 1930s when scientists first discovered that artichoke extract had a favorable effect on plaques in the arteries.

 Fun fact: People who live longest (studies done in Russia) are beekeepers.
 Bee pollen contains over 250 biologically active substances, including protein, carbs, lipids, fatty acids, vitamins, minerals, enzymes, and other compounds acting as antioxidants.

-Bee pollen is loaded with nutrients such as carotenoids, flavonoids, polyunsaturated fatty acids, vitamin E, vitamin D, vitamin C and many B vitamins.
+Bee pollen is loaded with nutrients such as carotenoids, flavonoids, polyunsaturated fatty acids, vitamins E, D and C, and many B vitamins.
 These various healthful components contribute to its ability to fight inflammation, protect liver cells from harmful toxins, and lower cholesterol and glucose levels in the blood.

 When munching on them, you can think, “blueberries are the bomb for my brain!”

-Researchers found that anthocyanins in blueberries cross the blood-brain barrier and enter the brain and that their concentrations were correlated with cognitive performance.
+Researchers found that anthocyanins in blueberries cross the blood-brain barrier, and that their concentrations were correlated with cognitive performance.